bamless/jstar/README.md

  - **Small**.
 The implementation spans only a handful of files and the memory footprint is low thanks to a minimal standard library that provides only essential functionalities
  - **Easy to use**.
-The API is contained in a single header file and employs a stack based approach similar to the one of LUA, freeing the user from the burden of keeping track of memory owned by the language
+The API is contained in a single header file and employs a stack based approach similar to the one of Lua, freeing the user from the burden of keeping track of memory owned by the language
  - **Fully object oriented**.
 Every entity, from numbers to class instances, is an object in **J\***
  - **Modular**.
 A fully fledged module system makes it easy to split your code across multiple files